Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Statement of main results

 Fix $p\in (1,\infty)$.
-As mentioned in the introduction, one of the reasons the estimate \eqref{tail_prob} is challenging to establish is that $\Wp$ is a weighted sum of random variables that are not independent, where the random weights are also themselves not independent.
+As mentioned in the introduction, one of the reasons the estimate \eqref{tail_prob} is challenging to establish is that $\Wp$ and $\Wpb$ are randomly weighted sums of random variables that are not independent, and furthermore, the random weights are also themselves not independent.
 In this section we provide a brief outline of our proof and additional insight into the form of the sharp large deviation estimates, contrasting them with existing results, and explaining the role of various constants.

-The first step of the proof is to reformulate the probability of the rare event in terms of a certain two-dimensional random vector $\Snp$ using a well-known probabilistic representation for the random vector $X^{(n,p)}$ that we now recall.
-Assume without loss of generality that the probability space $(\Omega, {\mathcal F}, \PP)$ is large enough to also support an i.i.d.\ sequence of generalized $p$-th Gaussian random variables $(Y_i^{(p)})_{i \in \N}$, independent of $\Theta$, and define the $n$-dimensional random vector $Y^{(n,p)} := (Y_1^{(p)}, \ldots, Y_n^{(p)})$, where each $Y_j^{(p)}$ has density $\dens_p$ defined in~\eqref{pNormal}.
+The first step of the proof is to reformulate the probability of the rare event in terms of a certain multi-dimensional random vector ($\Snp$ in the case of spheres and $\Snpb$ in the case of balls) using a well known probabilistic representation for the random vector $X^{(n,p)}$ that we now recall.
+Assume without loss of generality that the probability space $(\Omega, {\mathcal F}, \PP)$ is large enough to also support an i.i.d.\ sequence of generalized $p$-Gaussian random variables $(Y_i^{(p)})_{i \in \N}$, independent of $\Theta$, and define the $n$-dimensional random vector $Y^{(n,p)} := (Y_1^{(p)}, \ldots, Y_n^{(p)})$, where each $Y_j^{(p)}$ has density $\dens_p$ defined in~\eqref{pNormal}.
 Then, it follows from~\cite[Lemma 1]{Schechtman90} (see also a statement of this property at the bottom of p.\ 548 in \cite{Bor90}) that

 where recall that $\|x\|_{n,p}$ denotes the $p$-norm in $\R^n$.
 Define the $\mathbb{R}^2$-valued random vector